 3. Support From Gym Instructors

-With your gym membership, you’ll also gain access to a personal trainer who can help you out with anything from adjusting your training plan to learning proper form with new exercises.
+With your gym membership, you’ll also gain access to a personal trainer who can help you with anything from adjusting your training plan to learning proper form with new exercises.

 By having a coach occasionally check in on your performance and movement, you’ll get a lot of value from those monthly fees.

-You will also gain a lot of motivation from a coach who regularly checks in with you .
+According to a study in the International Journal of Behavioral and Physical Activity, you will also gain a lot of motivation from a coach who regularly checks in with you .

 4. Personal Contact With Fellow Members